Lisowicia: Predation

-Bite marks have been found on the bones of Lisowicia that match the teeth of the contemporary predatory archosaur Smok, and dicynodont bone fragments have also been identified in its proposed coprolites, implying that Lisowicia was a major component in the predator's diet.
-The majority of the bite marks are found on juvenile specimens of Lisowicia, and this preponderance was suggested to indicate that the juvenile Lisowicia were preferentially hunted by Smok and that they represent active predation and not just scavenged remains.
+Numerous bite marks have been found on the bones of juvenile dicynodonts from the same locality where the dicynodont Lisowicia and the predatory archosaur Smok were found, indicating that juvenile dicynodonts were preferentially and actively hunted by Smok.
+Dicynodont bone fragments have also been identified in the proposed coprolites of Smok, implying that dicynodonts like Lisowicia were a major component in the predator's diet.
+Based on the absence of nasals and rarity of other snout bones, Sulej (2024) suggested that the snout of Lisowicia may have been structurally weak, and so preferentially targeted by predators like Smok either during predation or by disarticulating the snout first from the carcass.

 Growth

 Histological studies from the limb bones of Lisowicia showed features characteristic of a rapid growth rate as juveniles, similar to other large dicynodonts.
 However, while the growth rate of other dicynodonts slowed down as they grew, the studied bones of Lisowicia showed no such signs of slowing their growth.
 The possibility that the bones belonged to juveniles with an even larger adult body size than estimated was ruled out partly on the basis of their already massive size, but also because the bones were well ossified and developmentally mature.
 Instead, it's more likely that Lisowicia grew very rapidly without any interruptions until reaching their adult body size, as there were no clear lines of arrested growth (LAGs) that otherwise indicate periods of slower, reduced growth.
 LAGs may have been truly absent, or were possibly erased by extensive remodelling of the bone into adulthood, both of which would support permanently rapid growth in Lisowicia, similar to mammals and some dinosaurs.